mschoch/tuq/README.md

 * Query is tokenized (using nex)
 * Query is parsed (using goyacc)
 * Parsed Query is converted to an ElasticSearch Query
+* ElasticSearch result documents are retrieved from Couchbase
 * Result rows are evalated

 ## Examples